 The Northern long-eared myotis is a species of bat.
 They use echolocation to navigate while flying.
 Their color varies from yellowish-light brown to black, and they measure about 8.6 cm and weigh from 5 to 8 g.

 This insectivore eats mostly moths, beetles, flies, and leafhoppers.
 They live in boreal forests (taiga) in the eastern, central part of North America.
 Their lifespan is about 18.5 years.
-They are an endangered species due to a sickness that is killing the species.
+They are an endangered species due to a sickness that is killing their species.

-The Northern long-eared myotis population is decreasing due to logging and wood harvesting and recreation activities by humans in their habitat.
+The Northern long-eared myotis population is decreasing due to logging, wood harvesting, and human recreation activities in their habitat.